Art of the Neighborhood

 The newest addition to Willis Tower’s collection, this colorful series of five abstract paintings adorn the Adams Lobby.
 The paintings are acrylic on raw canvas, roughly 60” x 84” each.
 The works are by BOJITT, a Serbian-born, Chicago-based multidisciplinary designer and visual artist.
 Her public art focuses on themes of community empowerment, social justice and equality.
 Why the “Time Travel” theme?
 BOJITT explains: “if we could clearly see what is waiting for us in the future—we will know the perfect way to handle the feelings we have about our past in this present moment—called now!”

 Before ascending 1,353 feet in the air to step out on The Ledge, be sure to explore the all-new Skydeck Experience.
-This exciting, interactive exhibit shares the best of Chicago’s rich history.
+This exciting, interactive museum shares the best of Chicago’s rich history.
 While views from the highest observation deck in the United States are truly unparalleled, the art collection inside the new Skydeck Experience also offers incredible sights.
-Featuring works by Chicago-based artists Oronde Kenrick Wright, Elliott Aaron From, and Ruben Aguirre.
+Featuring works by Oronde Kenrick Wright and Chicago-based artists Elliott Aaron From and Ruben Aguirre.